GMOD/jbconnect/docs/api.rst

 Description
 ===========

-REST interaces for Service model.
+REST interfaces for Service model.

 See Service model